 Summer wildlife in the New Forest

-Head to the wide expanses of our ancient New Forest commons on a summer evening for a wildlife fiesta.
-These magnificent heathland landscapes are home to swooping bats, rare and beautiful moths, plus a magnificent dusk chorus, including the elusive churring nightjar.
+A summer evening in the New Forest offers a wildlife fiesta.
+Our magnificent heathland landscapes are home to swooping bats, rare and beautiful moths, plus a magnificent dusk chorus, including the elusive churring nightjar.

 The European nightjar can be heard across the commons as evening falls – find an open, secluded spot on the heathlands and listen out for their unique chirring call.
 These birds give fantastic aerobic displays as the males court the females and defend their territories.